circa 1818 An orphanage is built on the property that will become Music Hall.

 1880 The Democratic National Convention at Music Hall nominates General Winfield Scott Hancock for

-A banquet celebrating opening of city-owned Cincinnati Southern Railway is held in main auditorium of Music Hall.
+A banquet celebrating the opening of city-owned Cincinnati Southern Railway is held in main auditorium of Music Hall.

 The Cincinnati Tennis Club opens on indoor courts in South Wing (until 1882).